 - Author/Institution: List the presenting author(s), in boldface type.
 Limit academic degrees to highest degree earned.
 List author institution affiliation (excluding department or division information) below each author’s name, followed by the city and state of the institution (no address or zip code), except when authors share the same institutional affiliation.
 When multiple authors submit an abstract, clearly identify one contact author and provide complete contact information on the submission.

 - Abstract: Line spacing of abstract must be double-spaced.
 Recommended font and size is Times New Roman 12 pt. in Word format.
 Abstract text format is flush left.
 Text length (not including title and author information) must be at least 100 but not to exceed 300 words.
 Use a single-space-return to separate title and author information.
 Do not use headers, charts, figures, tables or references in the abstract.
+Abstract text should include the information outlined above for the respective content category.

 - File Format: Authors will need to upload their abstract within the submission portal.
 This file should be a Microsoft Word file.
 The file name cannot include the author's name.
 It is recommended that the file name include at least two keywords from the title.